My adventures

 Bass Strait by Kayak

-The following year I travelled to East Greenland to join a paid expedition paddling sea kayaks 400+kms through some of the most incredible landscape on earth.
+The following year I travelled to East Greenland to join a paid expedition paddling sea kayaks 400+kms through some of the most incredible landscapes on earth.

 2012 Greenland Expedition